valnub/Framework7-Typescript-Template/README.md

 ## To complicated?

-There is a simpler version available which only uses html, css and javascript.
+There is a simpler version of this template available which only uses html, css and javascript.
 No npm, no grunt, no TypeScript, no SASS.
 If you like things simple, get it here: https://github.com/valnub/Framework7-Pure-Angular-Template

 ## Credits & Links